 April to May is when Yellowstone really starts to spring back to life after the long, hard winter.
 Wolves are commonly spotted, bears are starting to emerge from hibernation, and newborn bison can often be seen.

-Even if you don't manage to spy any of the park's wildlife, you'll be in for a treat with a burst of colour from the wildflowers.
+Even if you don't manage to spy any of the park's wildlife, you'll be in for a treat with a burst of color from the wildflowers.
 You'll avoid some of the crowds of tourists that can descend on Yellowstone during the summer school holidays too.

 That said, a lot of the accommodation in Yellowstone closes for the winter, so check reopening dates if you're planning on visiting in April.

-Whether snow covered or dazzled by sunshine, Yellowstone will always supply an abundance of breath-taking views, but vehicle access is very limited when snow is on the ground.
+Whether snow-covered or dazzled by sunshine, Yellowstone will always supply an abundance of breathtaking views, but vehicle access is very limited when snow is on the ground.
 The only way to reach Old Faithful at this time of year is via guided snowmobile tour.